Critical scalarization and descalarization of black holes in a generalized scalar-tensor theory: Acknowledgments

-{\it \textbf{Acknowledgments.}} This research is supported by National Key R\&D Program of China under Grant No.2020YFC2201400, and the Natural Science Foundation of China under Grant Nos.
-11975235, 12005077, 12035016 and Guangdong Basic and Applied Basic Research Foundation under Grant No. 2021A1515012374.
-B. W. was partially supported by NNSFC under grant 12075202.
-Some of our calculations were performed using the tensor-algebra bundle xAct~\cite{xact}.
+This research was supported by the National Key R\&D Program of China under Grant No. 2020YFC2201400, the Natural Science Foundation of China under Grant Nos.
+11975235, 12005077, and 12035016, and Guangdong Basic and Applied Basic Research Foundation under Grant No. 2021A1515012374.
+B. W. was partially supported by NNSFC under Grant No. 12075202.
+Some of our calculations were performed using the tensor-algebra bundle xAct~\href{http://www.xact.es/}{http://www.xact.es/}.